Johndsalas/guess_the_genre_netflix/README.md

 * Create wrangle module and use it to import the data into my notebook

 ### Prepare
-* Add code to my wrangle file to prepare the data for exploration using the following steps
+Add code to my wrangle file to prepare the data for exploration
-* Drop all columns other than description and genre
+* Drop all columns other than 'description' and 'genre'
+* Prepare text in 'description' for exploration
+  * Convert all letters in the text to lower case
+  * Remove all non-asci and special characters form the text
+  * Tokenize the words in the text
+  * Lemmatize the words in the text
-*
+  * Remove stopwords